Robert Karlsson: Early life

 Karlsson was born in Katrineholm, Sweden where his father Björn was a greenkeeper at the local golf club.
-His family lived close to the golf course, just next to the practice green, were Karlsson spent a lot of time.
+His family lived close to the golf course, just next to the practice green, where Karlsson spent a lot of time.
 The green was later officially named "Robert's green", written on a plate on a stone nearby.

 Amateur career

-As an 19-year-old amateur in 1989, Karlsson became the sixth Swedish player to complete all four rounds in The Open Championship, achieved at Royal Troon Golf Club, at his Open debut, playing the last round with defending Open champion Seve Ballesteros and tying Ballesteros at 76th place and second best amateur after sinking a 3-yard putt on the last hole.
+As a 19-year-old amateur in 1989, Karlsson became the sixth Swedish player to complete all four rounds in The Open Championship, achieved at Royal Troon Golf Club, at his Open debut, playing the last round with defending Open champion Seve Ballesteros and tying Ballesteros at 76th place and second best amateur after sinking a 3-yard putt on the last hole.

 The month before, Karlsson represented Sweden at the European Amateur Team Championship, at Royal Portcawl, Wales, and finished tied fourth individually with Peter McEvoy, England, in the stroke-play qualification competition.